codelingo/docs/docs/getting-started.md

 **NOTE: The `lingo update` command and the auto-update feature does not support Windows.
 To update lingo, follow these instructions again with the newer binary.**

-Put the binary in a folder listed in your %PATH%.
-If you don't have an appropriate folder set up, create a new one (ie C:\Lingo) and append it to PATH with a ; in between by going to Control Panel\System and Security\System -> Advanced system settings -> Environment Variables
+Put the binary in a folder listed in your `%PATH%`.
+If you don't have an appropriate folder set up, create a new one (ie `C:\Lingo`) and append it to PATH with a `;` in between by going to Control Panel\System and Security\System -> Advanced system settings -> Environment Variables

 #### Linux / Unix

-Place the lingo binary on your $PATH, either:
+Place the lingo binary on your `$PATH`, either:

-Open ~/.bashrc and add the line 'export PATH=$PATH:/path/to/folder/containing/lingo-binary' for wherever you would like the binary to be.
+Open `~/.bashrc` and add the line `export PATH=$PATH:/path/to/folder/containing/lingo-binary` for wherever you would like the binary to be.
-Or put the binary on your current $PATH.
-Note: You can find your current $PATH by running:
+Or put the binary on your current `$PATH`.
+Note: You can find your current `$PATH` by running:

 ```bash
 $ echo $PATH